siavava/portfolio/content/projects/ai/76-uninformed-search.md

 [depth-first search][depth-first] to the chickens-and-foxes river crossing.

-**The state space.** A state records how many chickens and foxes sit on each bank and which side the boat is on.
+A state records how many chickens and foxes sit on each bank and which side the boat is on.
 A move ferries one or two animals across, and a state is legal only when foxes never outnumber chickens on a bank that still has chickens.
 The start has everyone on one side; the goal has everyone on the other.
 Nothing enumerates the graph ahead of time — successors are generated